romeerez/orchid-orm/packages/docs/src/guide/query-builder-where.md

 Using methods instead of this is a shorter and cleaner way, but in some cases, such object keys way may be more convenient.

-Currently `EXISTS` key is not type safe, so it cannot check if specified columns really belongs to a target table, better to use `whereExists` method instead that does the checks.

 ```ts
 Table.where({
   // see .whereNot